-In any case, my father’s Chinese side of the family is not related to royals (though with so much history and shake ups, you’d think almost everyone in China had a shot at that) or aristocrats; his family were silk merchants.
-I don’t exactly have all the details but I would imagine that his family did soup to nuts — raising silk worms, spinning thread, weaving fabric and then selling it.
+In any case, my father’s Chinese side of the family is not related to royals (though with so much history and shake-ups, you’d think almost everyone in China had a shot at that) or aristocrats; his family was silk merchants.
+I don’t exactly have all the details but I would imagine that his family did soup to nuts — raising silkworms, spinning thread, weaving fabric, and then selling it.
 I would also guess that they were prosperous but not moguls in that I know that his relatives suffered greatly during the Cultural Revolution.

 In China, most opportunities for advancement are based on standardized tests, particularly in education.
 My father did well and went to the top university in China and then he went on to teach math at a university.
 He was later sponsored by the Chinese government to study in the United States, and he went to U.C.L.A. to get his PhD in math.
 Rumor has it that he fudged his age a tad to appear younger in order to qualify.

 The Communist Revolution happened and he was told to return to China.
 He decided to disobey and stayed.
 He met and married my mother and taught math at several universities before settling down in Southern California at the newly established California State University, Long Beach.
 There was a small detail that I grew up not knowing.
 In order to study abroad, only married family men were selected so that they had an incentive to return.
 My father had a wife and two girls back in China and his wife was also a math professor.
 Apparently, this was not a marriage made in heaven though I do not think that it was an arranged marriage.